In this Article

 Sebum doesn’t have a smell, but there are times when oily skin with an excess of sebum can begin to smell.
 This is usually down to a build-up of sebum that then begins to get broken down by skin bacteria.

 If you’re noticing that your skin is very oily with an odour, try cleansing twice a day if you’re not already.
 If that doesn’t help, you may have blocked pores that have become infected, and you may need an antibiotic cream, available from your GP on prescription.

-Caring for oily skin
+Caring for Oily Skin

-Here at Sönd we have first hand experience if what it is to have problem skin.
+Here at Sönd we have first hand experience of what it is to have problem skin.
 That’s why we developed our range of alkalising skincare, to treat our own skin and to help others.